Nick Licata (mobster): Soldier to boss

-In 1952 Jack Dragna promoted Jimmy Fratianno to caporegime (captain).
+In 1952, Jack Dragna promoted Jimmy Fratianno to caporegime (captain).
 To pacify Licata, who was the more logical candidate, Licata was allowed to work directly under Dragna.
 Licata made good connections with Mafia families in Detroit, Dallas, Kansas City, and New Orleans.
-When Dragna died in 1956 Frank DeSimone became the new boss of the family.
+When Dragna died in 1956, Frank DeSimone became the new boss of the family.
 He named Licata his consigliere, who was a popular choice among the younger family members.
 When DeSimone's underboss Simone Scozzari was deported to Italy in 1962 for being an illegal immigrant, Nick Licata became DeSimone's underboss.

 When Frank DeSimone died of a heart attack, Licata became new L.A.
-Mob boss with no opposition in 1967, and he made Joseph Dippolito of Upland, California, his underboss.
+Mob boss with no opposition in 1967, and he made Joseph Dippolito of Upland, his underboss.
 By this time the Los Angeles mob family was a lot different from the one Licata first started with.
-The L.A.P.D. and F.B.I. was engaged in a tough assault against organized crime in Los Angeles and Mafia families from other cities were stretching their power to the West Coast.
+The L.A.P.D. and F.B.I. was engaged in a tough assault against organized crime in Los Angeles, and Mafia families from other cities were stretching their power to the West Coast.
 Although seen as an improvement over the incompetent DeSimone, Licata wasn't able to do much to help his family.

 On July 9, 1969, Licata was taken into custody after refusing to answer questions at a federal grand jury session about L.A.'s crime syndicate structure.
-Although Licata was under immunity from prosecution, he refused to give Judge Jesse W. Curtis Jr. any information, thus maintaining the Mafia's oath of Omertà.
+Although Licata was under immunity from prosecution, he refused to give Judge Jesse W. Curtis Jr. any information, thus maintaining the Mafia's oath of omertà.
 He was held in contempt of court and eventually served six months in prison.
 The court was looking into the murder of Jules Petro (which was committed by Ray Ferritto) and the Apalachin Meeting attended by Licata's predecessor Frank DeSimone.
 Licata also refused to acknowledge that he succeeded DeSimone as head of the crime family.

 Personal life and death

 Licata eventually regained his good standing in Detroit.
-In 1953 his son Carlo married Grace Tocco, the daughter of Detroit underboss William "Black Bill" Tocco.
+In 1953, his son Carlo married Josephine Tocco, the daughter of Detroit underboss William "Black Bill" Tocco.
 Licata attended the wedding in Detroit.
 Officer Jack O'Mara found the wedding invitations with the names of members of Detroit's and L.A.'s crime families on them while carrying out an arrest warrant on Licata.
 He illegally took them, showing the police's determination to bring down organized crime in California.
-Licata's son-in-law Frank Stellino was also active as a made man in Los Angeles during the 1960s and 1970s.
+Licata's son-in-law Frank Stellino was also active as a "made man" in Los Angeles during the 1960s and 1970s.

 Licata spent his last days at Saint John's Health Center in Santa Monica.
 After battling illness for some time, he died on October 19, 1974, nine months after his underboss died of a heart attack.
-Licata was survived by his wife Josephine, four grandchildren and two great-grandchildren.
 He was buried in Culver City at the Holy Cross Cemetery.
 His funeral was attended by 150 people.
 One newspaper described him as a true Godfather in every respect.